Interpreting the latest PE Curriculum Review

 And have altered our assessment grids so teachers can assess the knowledge (or Physical Education) of their pupils.

-Reviewing your Curriculum
+Reviewing your PE Curriculum

 Just because a child has mastered a new skill in one sport, area or space, doesn’t mean they will naturally apply this skill in a different domain.
 Children therefore need time to practise and master the content being taught, and moving pupils too quickly into new contexts can reduce their fluency.